 Over the past eight years living in Medellín I have found that TripAdvisor has many restaurants listed in Medellín that are no longer open.

 In addition, on the Medellin Guru website we update restaurant articles when menus change and new restaurants in a chain are opened.
-For example, our article about Chef Burger has been updated three times since originally published with new menu prices and as new locations opened.
+For example, our article about Chef Burger has been updated five times since originally published with new menu prices and as new locations opened.

 The Worst Offender: Medellin Living

 Medellin Living is the Granddaddy of the Colombia blogs by foreigners since it has been around the longest.
 It was launched in 2009 by backpacker David Lee

 David discovered Medellín and was enamored with the city and wanted to help get the word out about the misunderstood city.
 The Medellin Living site grew over the years to hundreds of posts covering restaurants and nightlife and much more.

 But since most of the posts on this site are now very old beware that they are completely outdated.

 There are over 1,000 posts on the Medellin Living website but less than 70 new posts were published in the past two years.
 So, we estimate that over 90 percent of the posts on this website are out-of-date.
 Only the newest posts on the site may be up-to-date.

 David was a victim of cyber-stalking in late 2015 and he left Medellín and sold the Medellin Living site.
 David is no longer involved with Medellin Living and the new owners have chosen to remain hidden from the public.
 But the owners still use David’s name to solicit donations from readers, even though David is long gone.